 At the command prompt, type the following commands:

 set appfw settings [-sessionCookieName <name>] [-sessionTimeout <positiveInteger> ] [-sessionLifetime <positiveInteger>][-clientIPLoggingHeader <headerName> ] [-undefaction <profileName>] [-defaultProfile <profileName>] [-importSizeLimit <positiveInteger>] [-logMalformedReq ( ON | OFF )] [-signatureAutoUpdate ( ON | OFF )] [-signatureUrl <expression>] [-cookiePostEncryptPrefix <string>] [-entityDecoding ( ON | OFF )] [-useConfigurableSecretKey ( ON | OFF )][-learnRateLimit <positiveInteger>]

 set appfw settings -sessionCookieName citrix-appfw-id -sessionTimeout 3600 -sessionLifetime 14400 -clientIPLoggingHeader NS-AppFW-Client-IP -undefaction APPFW_RESET -defaultProfile APPFW_RESET -importSizeLimit 4096 save ns config

-To configure engine settings by using the GUI
+To configure engine settings by using the Citrix ADC GUI

-- In the details pane, click Change Engine Settings.
+- In the details pane, click Change Engine Settings under Settings.

-- In the App Firewall Engine Settings dialog box, set the following parameters:
+- In the Web App Firewall Engine Settings dialog box, set the following parameters: